 Where to find a beta reader

 Beta readers come from all walks of life.
-Some beta readers are authors themselves, while others are avid book lovers who enjoy reading a wide variety of fiction.
+Some are authors themselves, while others are avid book lovers who enjoy reading a wide variety of fiction.
 There are a number of ways you can build a small team of beta readers:

 How to work with beta readers

-- Let them know how many pages or words you are asking them to read and if you have a deadline that needs to be met
+- Let them know how many pages or words you are asking them to read and if you have a deadline that needs to be met to set expectations early.

 Remember, choose beta readers who are well-read and knowledgeable about the genre you are working in.
 Look for beta readers who will be supportive and encouraging, while helping you hone your craft and give you honest feedback on the story.